citizenfx/fivem/ext/native-decls/GetCalmingQuadBounds.md

 * **maxY**: The maxY coordinate

 ## Return value
-Returns true on success.
-Bounds are undefined on failure
+Returns `true` on success, `false` otherwise.
+The min/max bounds are all set to 0 on failure.